RajputKritika/USER-MANUAL/Electric Massager.md

-Customer Support
+## Customer Support
-Contact us:- +91-768…..09
+Contact us:- +91-768…..09<br/>
-E-mail: customercare@gmail.com
+E-mail: customercare@gmail.com<br/>
 Website: www.agaro.com

-Frequently Asked Questions (FAQs)
+### **Frequently Asked Questions (FAQs)**

-1. How often should I use this body massager?
+**1**.
+How often should I use this body massager?
- You can use the massager as often as you like, but you should not use it for more than 20-30 minutes.
+- *You can use the massager as often as you like, but you should not use it for more than 20-30 minutes.*

-2. Can I use the massager on any part of the body?
+**2**.
+Can I use the massager on any part of the body?
- Yes, you can use the massager on any part of the body, but avoid using it on sensitive areas and boned areas of the body.
+-  *Yes, you can use the massager on any part of the body, but avoid using it on sensitive areas and boned areas of the body.*

-3. Can I use the massager if I have a medical condition?
+**3**.
+Can I use the massager if I have a medical condition?
- We recommend you consult your doctor before using the massager if you have a medical condition.
+- *We recommend you consult your doctor before using the massager if you have a medical condition.*

-4. How to replace the massage head?
+**4**.
+How to replace the massage head?
- To replace the massage head, first remove the current one from the device as described in the manual and attach the new one to that place of the device.
+- *To replace the massage head, first remove the current one from the device as described in the manual and attach the new one to that place of the device.*

-5. How to clean the massage head?
+**5**.
+How to clean the massage head?
- You can clean the massage head using a soft cloth.
-Avoid using water and another cleaning agent to clean it.
+- *You can clean the massage head using a soft cloth.
+Avoid using water and another cleaning agent to clean it.*

-6. What should I do if the device is not working properly?
+**6**.
+What should I do if the device is not working properly?
- Check the troubleshooting section in the user manual for possible solutions.
-If you don’t find it useful for solving your query then you can contact customer care services.
+- *Check the troubleshooting section in the user manual for possible solutions.
+If you don’t find it useful for solving your query then you can contact customer care services.*

-7. Can I use the massager while pregnant?
+**7**.
+Can I use the massager while pregnant?
- We recommend you consult your doctor before using the massager during pregnancy.
+- *We recommend you consult your doctor before using the massager during pregnancy.*

-8. Can I use the massager for the scalp massage?
+**8**.
+Can I use the massager for the scalp massage?
- No, we recommend you use this product only for the body parts like arms, shoulders, back, etc.
+- *No, we recommend you use this product only for the body parts like arms, shoulders, back, etc.*